-Some time ago, I wrote about a chap caller Mr. Strowger, inventor of the automatic telephone exchange.
-He set the way to enable us to call other phone users, without having to go through the operator, asking to be “connected” please.
+Some time ago, I wrote about a chap called Mr. Strowger, inventor of the automatic telephone exchange.
+He set the way to enable us to call other phone users, without having to go through the operator, politely asking to be “connected” please.

 Up until the mid ‘30s, different areas of the U.K. had their own independently run telephone networks.
-This mismatch lead the government to bring everything together under the control of the G.P.O.
-(General Post Office).
+This mismatch and incompatibility, lead the government to bring everything together under the control of the G.P.O. (general post office).
+In fact up until relatively recently, Kingston-Upon-Hull still run a separate network.
+Guess it didn’t matter as nobody could understand them anyway.

 The public’s need for accurate time telling took the G.P.O a bit by surprise.
 In the first year of service, over 20 million people called the speaking clock.
 The revenue as a result was about £85,000.
 Between 1936 to ’49, Nationwide, 400 million calls were made and 40,000 called between 8 am to zero hour on Armistice day.
 During the war years, the speaking clock system was made ready to broadcast recorded messages and instruction to the nation should it have been needed.